atlantidezign/copyman/docs/USAGE.md

 - **Export Shapshot** to export current snapshot to a json file, with a name.
 - **Load Shapshot** to load saved snapshot by selected name.
 - **Clear Shapshot** to remove saved snapshot by selected name.
+- **Info Shapshot** to get info on saved snapshot by selected name.
 - **Import Shapshot** to import snapshot from json file.
 - **Clear All Shapshots** to remove all saved snapshots.